lubojr/naucse.python.cz/lessons/beginners-en/cmdline/index.md

 * Linux (KDE): Main Menu → search for Console
 * Linux (GNOME): Super → search for Terminal

-If you don't know what to do, you can try Google, ask the coach, or you can e-mail us.
+If you don't know what to do, you can try Google or ask the coach.

 When you open the command line, you should see a white or black window that is waiting for your command.